leanprover/leanprover.github.io/about/index.md

 ads: false
 ---

-Lean is an open source theorem prover being developed at <a href="http://research.microsoft.com">Microsoft Research</a>.
+Lean is an open source theorem prover and programming language being developed at <a href="http://research.microsoft.com">Microsoft Research</a>.
 Lean aims to bridge the gap between interactive and automated theorem proving, by situating automated tools and methods in a framework that supports user interaction and the